 Milford has built on our private company investment expertise by launching the Milford Private Equity Fund II.

-The Fund has a focus on investing in private companies with high growth opportunities and a desire to list on the share market over time.
+The Fund has a focus on investing in private companies with high growth opportunities and strong management teams.
 The Fund may also invest in under appreciated subsidiaries of corporations, turnaround opportunities and provide a succession route for founders.

 Milford believes there are significant opportunities available for the Private Equity Fund II to deliver strong returns for investors over time, but notes that the Fund is only suitable for wholesale or eligible investors with a higher risk appetite who are willing to forgo liquidity in the quest for potentially higher returns.